Ask an Anthropologist About Worldbuilding

 New episodes stream live on YouTube and are archived here.
 Bring your worldbuilding questions.

 Biology and the Body ft.
 Kyra Wellstrom Forensic anthropologist and co-author of Build Better Worlds, Kyra joins me to answer your questions about bodies, decay, and all the visceral details that make fictional worlds feel real.
-Streaming live March 26, 2026 at 7pm MDT.
+Streamed on March 26, 2026

 Hearth and Home in Worldbuilding ft.
 Stant Litore Author of Write Worlds Your Readers Won’t Forget and the inspiration behind the Emmy-nominated Love Death and Robots episode Running with the Tyrannosaur, Stant joins me to explore what makes a fictional world feel like home.
 We cover solastalgia, ancient Roman domestic space, Keith Basso’s concept of place, and why character wounds are the engine of the best plot choices.